JoeltheFox/joelthefox.github.io/_posts/2019-08-21-Snake-Puzzle-Games.md

 ---
 Latest update Oct 7-8, 2020: added new game Worm Jazz, and updated Puddle Knights.

-Here is a collection of all the snake puzzle games known to humankind (we haven't told the snakes yet), together with descriptions, pictures, and a few awards at the end.
+Here is a collection of all the snake puzzle games known to humankind (thankfully word hasn't gotten out to other species yet), together with descriptions, pictures, and a few awards at the end.
 The order in which they appear is roughly the order that I played them in.
 I'll try to write an update whenever a new game is released.
 The purpose of this article

 -----